 What's nice about saving sessions in a tmpfs device compared with saving in memcache is:

-you can migrate to this solution without logging people out :)
+- you can migrate to this solution without logging people out :)

 - nothing needs to be installed

-instead of throwing errors, it degrades gracefully as disk storage if implementation fails
+- instead of throwing errors, it degrades gracefully as disk storage if implementation fails

-you can restart/flush/upgrade any existing memcache instances without people losing sessions
+- you can restart/flush/upgrade any existing memcache instances without people losing sessions

 .inichanges, and PHP's garbage collector will still purge old sessions

-it takes away a bottleneck & single point of failure in your architecture
+- it takes away a bottleneck & single point of failure in your architecture

-it's just a mountpoint, so existing monitoring tools will automatically trigger alerts when you need to allocate more space
+- it's just a mountpoint, so existing monitoring tools will automatically trigger alerts when you need to allocate more space

-no locking issues with ajax calls (though I believe fixed in memcached-3.0.4beta)
+- no locking issues with ajax calls (though I believe fixed in memcached-3.0.4beta)

-no protocol overhead
+- no protocol overhead

-less tech, so less prone to errors & bugs, easier upgrade process
+- less tech, so less prone to errors & bugs, easier upgrade process

 Now this doesn't work in clusters without Sticky Sessions.
 But you've got to ask yourself: in huge clusters, do you really want Shared Sessions?
 The bigger the cluster, the more vulerable you'll become as it really only adds a bottle-neck & single point of failure to your architecture.